sopower.com Listed by dragonforce Ransomware Group

 On March 20, 2026, industrial electrical contractor sopower.com appeared on the leak site of the DragonForce ransomware group after attackers exfiltrated internal files during a ransomware incident.

 Public reporting indicates that DragonForce listed sopower.com, a Baton Rouge, Louisiana-based company founded in 1994 that provides electrical testing, commissioning, maintenance, switchgear, transformers, and substation services.
-The listing confirms that internal company files were taken.
-The number of individuals whose data was exposed remains unknown.
+The listing states that internal company files were taken.
+The number of individuals whose data may have been exposed remains unknown.
 No specific samples of the stolen data have been publicly detailed beyond the general description of internal files.

 Available reporting describes the incident as a classic ransomware attack involving both encryption and data exfiltration, with the leaked material now hosted on the group’s onion site.
 The exact date of initial compromise has not been disclosed.